Toughened Glass – Will remain strong, secure and safe, even when broken

 The glass achieves its properties by heating regular glass at high temperatures (650 degrees) and then cooling very quickly.
 The process makes it tougher and up to 400-500% more resistant to heat and shock than regular glass.
 Once the glass has gone through this process it cannot be recut.

-Laminated Glass – Won't shatter even when or break, even when smashed
+Laminated Glass – Won't shatter even when smashed

 Laminated glass technically has the same strength as regular glass but contains a plastic interlayer between the two panes of 3mm thick glass.
 With the addition of this layer, the glass being thicker, offers better insulation and resistance against shock or damage.
 The plastic interlayer will hold the shards in place should the glass break, so there is no hole left in the window for an intruder to get through.
 Laminated glass is often used on doors and ground floor windows due to these properties.
 It is also the same type of glass you will find in car windscreens and shop fronts.